cloudify-cosmo/docs.getcloudify.org/content/blueprints/spec-intrinsic-functions.md

                 webserver_port: { get_property: [SOURCE, port] }
 {{< /gsHighlight >}}

-In this example, get_property was used for referencing source and target nodes' properties.
+In this example, get_property is used to reference the source and target nodes' properties.
 The `SOURCE` and `TARGET` keywords can only be used in a relationship interface.

 <br>
 ### *get_property* in *outputs*: